 Hopefully "love" is a word your child will learn early on.
 This is a cute song for little kids to sing, especially when they start belting out, "wuv, wuv, wuv."The message is simple, but it's important, especially nowadays.
 Added Bonus: If you can convince your child that love is all they need, maybe you can reward them for doing household chores with hugs instead of dollars.

 Here Comes the Sun (George Harrison, 1969)

 It's such a beautiful song.
-Plus, if you have a boy, it's fun to think of this one as "Here Comes the Son."
+Plus, if you have a boy, you can turn this one into a fun parody: "Here Comes the Son."

 Yellow Submarine (Lennon-McCartney, 1966)